-Managing Director of the Company (management) is responsible for the other information.
-The other information comprises the information included in the Annual report and Issuer's quarterly report for the 1st quarter of 2021, but does not include the consolidated financial statements and our auditor's report thereon.
-The Annual report and Issuer's quarterly report for the 1st quarter of 2021 are expected to be made available to us after the date of this auditor's report.
+The management company LLC Gazprom Energoholding (management) is responsible for the other information.
+The other information comprises the information included in the annual report and issuer's report for 2021, but does not include the consolidated financial statements and our auditor's report thereon.
+The annual report and issuer's report for 2021 are expected to be made available to us after the date of this auditor's report.